-1.3 Quality of the proposed interaction between the participating organisations
+2.3 Quality of the proposed interaction between the participating organisations

-- 1.3.1 Contribution of each participating organisation in the activities planned, including the participating organisations' interactions in terms of content and expertise provided to reach the project's objectives. - Clearly state what each participating organisation will contribute towards achieving the research and knowledge transfer objectives - use a table for brevity and clarity - Include their expertise, their contribution to networking events, and their level of participation in the secondments

-1.3.2 Justification of the main networking activities.

-- Describe the networking activities that will be organised to share knowledge e.g. workshops, meetings, trainings, online networking and knowledge sharing - Justify how these will contribute to the knowledge-sharing objectives - explain why you have chosen these particular activities - Outline the benefits of the knowledge-sharing to the participating organisations
+- 2.3.1 Contribution of each participating organisation in the activities planned and expertise provided to reach the action's objectives, with particular emphasis on the scientific objectives described in section 2.1. - Clearly state what each participating organisation will contribute towards achieving the research and knowledge transfer objectives - use a table for brevity and clarity - Include their expertise, their contribution to networking events, and their level of participation in the secondments - 2.3.2 Justification of the main networking activities. - Describe the networking activities that will be organised to share knowledge e.g. workshops, meetings, trainings, online networking and knowledge sharing - Justify how these will contribute to the knowledge-sharing objectives explain why you have chosen these particular activities - Outline the benefits of the knowledge-sharing to the participating organisations